debugmen/debugmen.github.io/_posts/2022-03-10-enabot_series_part_2.md

 ![videostarted](/assets/enabot_part2/video_started.png)

 Initially even though we knew we had to send these packets, when we did it wasn't working.
-After messing around with sending some of the packets that preceeded the packets we identified above, the video packets started rolling in!
-After messing around with starting the video from our ebo server, we noticed it didn't even require a key that worked, we could send an expired key and it didn't care.
-The only catch was that if we connected to the to the ebo from a phone, every time we connected to the ebo from our ebo server, it wanted heartbeat messages from the app.
-We get around this by just restarting FW_EBO_C everytime we connect though and it isn't an issue.
+After messing around with sending some of the packets that preceeded them, the video packets started rolling in!
+With some additional testing it came with a catch.
+If we connected to the to the ebo from a phone, every time we connected to the ebo from our ebo server, it wanted heartbeat messages from the app.
+When it didn't get them, it disconnected from our ebo server.
+We get around this by just restarting FW_EBO_C after connecting from a phone.

-We were then able to implement the video packets recieved into our ebo server and have a full GUI with the video stream.
+We were then able to implement the video packets recieved into our ebo server and made a full GUI with the video stream.

 ## Ebo Server In Action